Neurologic Procedures, Devices and Therapies

 For patients with neural and sensorineural hearing loss who are not candidates for cochlear implant.

-An implanted neurostimulator system that delivers electrical stimulation to the dorsal root ganglion of the spinal nerve, for difficult-to-treat chronic lower limb pain associated with complex regional pain syndrome (CRPS) or peripheral causalgia (nerve damage).
+An implanted neurostimulator system that delivers electrical stimulation to the dorsal root ganglion of the spinal nerve for treatment of peripheral causalgia (nerve damage).

 Botulinum Toxin (Botox)